Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Mathematical modelling

 where $\rho_\ell$ ($\lambda_\ell$) and $\rho_\text{ v}$ ($\lambda_\text{ v}$) are the density (thermal conductivity) of the liquid and vapor phase respectively.
 As usual, the viscous dissipation term is assumed to be negligible.
 For all the simulations performed in this work, we have taken the values of $c_\text{ V}$ of both phases as being equal and constant.

 Equation \eqref{eq:energy-equation} is discretized through a FD method along the lattices discrete values and weights as described in \cite{Li2018,guzella2020simulation} regardless of the type of boundary condition for $T$ (Dirichlet or heat flux).
 No special treatment is needed at the boundaries since the \emph{wet-node} approach is used for the LBM \citep{Zou1997}.
-While the time derivatives are computed according to a second-order Runge-Kutta method adapted from \cite{Leveque2007}.
+As for the time derivatives, they are computed according to a second-order Runge-Kutta method adapted from \cite{Leveque2007}.